Home Art Artists Museums Schools Library

 Denis, Maurice

-In Maurice Denis the influence of Gauguin was tempered by the decisive influence of Puvis de Chavannes : although inspired by the latter’s discreetly assured and decorative, style, he rejected his ascetic palette in favour of a more individual colour technique composed of slim, even brushstrokes which create a fresh and delicate atmosphere composed of orange, pink, lilac and almond green.
-The resulting effect is rather ethereal, and to modern eyes dated, yet the charm, tenderness, innocence and enraptured earnestness of Denis’s style still strikes home.
-Besides, it was inevitable that with his particular gifts and logical turn of mind Denis should devote himself to the renewal of sacred art.
-In 1919 he co-founded, with Georges Desvallieres, the Ateliers d’art sacre and fervently concentrated on reviving religious art, extremely decadent in the 19th century.
+In Maurice Denis, the influence of Gauguin was tempered by the decisive impact of Puvis de Chavannes.
+Although Denis was inspired by Puvis's discreetly assured and decorative style, he rejected his ascetic palette in favor of a more individual color technique characterized by slim, even brushstrokes.
+This approach created a fresh and delicate atmosphere infused with shades of orange, pink, lilac, and almond green.
+The resulting effect is somewhat ethereal and, to modern eyes, may seem dated, yet the charm, tenderness, innocence, and earnest enthusiasm of Denis’s style continue to resonate.

 Ranson, Paul